The 20 Best Temple Syndrome Doctors Near Me in Washington, US

 Offers Telehealth

-Margaret Adam is a Medical Genetics specialist and a Pediatrics provider in Seattle, Washington.
+Margaret Adam is a Medical Genetics specialist and a Pediatrics provider practicing medicine in Seattle, Washington.
 Dr. Adam is rated as an Experienced provider by MediFind in the treatment of Temple Syndrome.
-Her top areas of expertise are Fetal Alcohol Syndrome (FAS), 1p36 Deletion Syndrome, Intersex, and Microcephaly.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Fetal Alcohol Syndrome (FAS), 1p36 Deletion Syndrome, Intersex, and 5-Alpha Reductase Deficiency.

 Experienced in Temple Syndrome